CompVis/adaptive-style-transfer/README.md

 #### Additional settings.
 If you want to run the code on your own data please specify additional parameter `--ii_dir` defining a path to folder containing your target images.
-You can specify multiple folders: enumerate them and separate with comma.
-Don't use spaces inbetween.
+You can specify multiple folders separated with commas (don't use spaces!).

 You can also change the resolution of the image you generate by changing parameter `--image_size`, please specify